-The procedural posture is a summary of how the case arrived in the court.
+The procedural posture is a summary of how the case arrived in the court and what happened in the lower courts.
 You should write the procedural posture in a neutral manner.
 This section should describe what procedural steps led to the particular issue (in a trial court) or what happened in the court below (in an appellate court).
-For an appellate court, the procedural posture should note all important procedural facts (e.g., the trial court's conclusions of fact and law, any significant motions' hearings, whether the court granted/denied any motions, etc.), and it should include specific dates so that the judge can understand the case chronologically.
+For an appellate court, the procedural posture should note all important procedural facts (e.g., the trial court's findings of fact and conclusions of law, any significant motions' hearings, whether the court granted/denied any motions, etc.), and it should include specific dates so that the judge can understand the case chronologically.